This page was clinically reviewed by Willis Atherley-Bourne (BA, MA), Integrative Psychotherapist at Priory Hospital Hayes Grove, in August 2022.

 If you're struggling with anger management, it's important to know you're not alone.
 This condition is treatable and with the right techniques, you can control your anger and express your emotions in different ways.

-You can call us anytime on 0330 056 6020 to discuss anger treatment options at a Priory location near you.
+You can call us any time on 0800 756 2805 to discuss anger treatment options at a Priory location near you.
 You can also enquire online about our services and how Priory can support you in your recovery.
-If you feel you are in crisis and are going to hurt yourself, or someone else, please use these crisis support helplines to speak to someone urgently.
+If you feel you're in crisis and are going to hurt yourself, or someone else, please use these crisis support helplines to speak to someone urgently.